By-Laws and Governance

 ARTICLE IV – BOARD of DIRECTORS

 A Board of not less than ten (10) directors shall constitute a Board of Directors.
 At each Annual Meeting of the membership, five (5) directors shall be elected for a term of two (2) years.
 The directors shall be members of the corporation.
-Each director shall file with the Secretary a written acceptance of the trust before he is qualified.
-Effective January, 1996, each director shall hold office until his successor is elected and qualified, or until he sooner dies, resigns, is removed, or has served three (3) consecutive two–year terms.
+Each director shall file with the Secretary a written acceptance of the trust before they are qualified.
+Effective January 1996, each director shall hold office until their successor is elected and qualified, or until they sooner die, resign, are removed, or have served three (3) consecutive two–year terms.

 Regular meetings of the Board of Directors may be held without call or formal notice at such place and at such time as the Board may by vote from time to time determine.

 Special meetings of the Board of Directors may be held at any time or at any place when called by the Chairman of the Board, the Regional Executive, the Treasurer, or two or more directors, reasonable notice thereof given to each director by the Secretary, or in the case of the death, absence, incapacity, or refusal of the Secretary, by the officer or directors calling the meeting.

 At any meeting of the Board of Directors, a quorum for any election or for the consideration of any questions consist of a simple majority of the directors then in office, but not less than four.
 When a quorum is present at any meeting, the vote of the majority of the directors present and voting shall be requisite and sufficient for the election to any office, and a majority of the directors present and voting shall decide any question brought before such meeting, except in any case where a larger vote is required by law, by the Agreement of Association or by these Bylaws.